sysadminmike/couch-to-postgres/daemon-README.md

 		DAEMON terminal: WATCHDOG: articlespg feed stopped

-# Lets check what the status is
+Lets check what the status is

 		CURL terminal: $ curl 192.168.3.22:8888/_status
 		CURL terminal: [{"feed":"articlespg","status":{"alive":false,"status":"stopped","since":"63338","since_checkpoint":"63338"}}]$

-# Once a stream has been stopped by the watchdog it will then be reaped the next time the watchdog runs again we can force it to run or wait
+Once a stream has been stopped by the watchdog it will then be reaped the next time the watchdog runs again we can force it to run or wait

 		CURL terminal: $ curl 192.168.3.22:8888/_watchdog
 		CURL terminal: Starting WATCHDOG

-# Second pass its now gone
+Second pass its now gone

 		DAEMON terminal: /_watchdog
 		DAEMON terminal: WATCHDOG: One off watch started.
 		DAEMON terminal: WATCHDOG: Checking articlespg
 		DAEMON terminal: WATCHDOG: Reaped dead articlespg

-#to be sure:
+To be sure:

 		CURL terminal: $ curl 192.168.3.22:8888/_status
 		CURL terminal: []

-#we can now enable it again
+We can now enable it again

 		PGSQL terminal: UPDATE since_checkpoints SET enabled=true WHERE pgtable='articlespg';

-#And start the finder
+And start the finder

 		CURL terminal: curl 192.168.3.22:8888/_finder
 		CURL terminal: Starting FINDER

-#It will now start the feed again
+It will now start the feed again

 		DAEMON terminal: /_finder
 		DAEMON terminal: FINDER: One off find started.